spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-product-data-with-a-single-file.md

 The CSV file for the main product data import contains product-related data that you can import into your system.
 Check out the [template](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Back-End/Data+Manipulation/Data+Ingestion/Data+Import/Importing+Product+Data+With+a+Single+File/TEMPLATE+Product+import+with+single+file.csv) of the file for details about the data it contains.

 The headers in this file are prefixed with the names of the individual product-related import CSV files where they originally belong and contain field names that match those in the individual product import CSV files.
-The prefixes are separated from the field names by a dot, for example:
+The prefixes are separated from the field names by a dot—for example:

-* `product_abstract_store.store_name` - corresponds to the `store_name` field in the `product_abstract_store.csv` file
+* `product_abstract_store.store_name`—corresponds to the `store_name` field in the `product_abstract_store.csv` file.
-* `product_abstract.category_key` - corresponds to the `category_key` field in the `product_abstract.csv` file
+* `product_abstract.category_key`—corresponds to the `category_key` field in the `product_abstract.csv` file.
-* `product_concrete.is_quantity_splittable` -  corresponds to the `is_quantity_splittable` field in the `product_concrete.csv` file
+* `product_concrete.is_quantity_splittable`—corresponds to the `is_quantity_splittable` field in the `product_concrete.csv` file.

 The only exceptions are `abstract_sku` and `concrete_sku` headers that are not prefixed.